 The unit's serial channel (port) can be associated with a specific TCP/UDP port number.
 Port number 9999 is reserved for access to the unit's Setup (configuration) Mode window.
 Ports 0-1024 are reserved as well.
-(For more information on reserved port numbers, refer to Port Number on page 50.)
+(For more information on reserved port numbers, refer to Port Number.)